kedacore/keda-docs/content/docs/2.10/scalers/pulsar.md

 **OAuth 2**

 When configuring OAuth Authentication, configure the following:
+- `oauthTokenURI` - Token endpoint for your OAuth provider(Optional)
+- `scope` - space delimited oauth scopes(Optional)
 - `clientID`: the clientID  (optional)
 - `clientSecret`: the clientSecret  (optional)

+These can also be configured in the trigger metadata except the `clientSecret`

 ### TLS with custom CA Certificates